rogisf2000/fleet-recipes/README.md

 **GitOps mode issues**
 - Verify AWS credentials are configured
 - Check S3 bucket permissions for upload/delete operations
-- Ensure GitHub token has the required permissions (`Contents: Read and write`, `Pull requests: Read and write` for fine-grained tokens)
+- Ensure your GitHub credential has the required permissions:
+  - **PAT:** `Contents: Read and write`, `Pull requests: Read and write` (fine-grained), or `repo` scope (classic)
+  - **GitHub App:** `Contents: Read and write`, `Pull requests: Read and write`, and the App must be installed on the GitOps repository
 - Verify GitOps repository URL and paths are correct
+- Look for the per-run auth-mode line in the output (`Using GitHub App authentication ...` or `Using PAT authentication ...`) to confirm which credential is being used.
+A `WARNING: Partial GitHub App configuration detected` line means one or two of the three `FLEET_GITOPS_GITHUB_APP_*` inputs are set but not all three — set all three (or none) to fix.

 **Package upload failures**
 - Check package file exists and is readable